-Hundreds of men every year are referred to the New Warrior Training Adventure and ManKind Project Men’s Groups by licensed mental health professionals.
+Every year, hundreds of men are referred to the New Warrior Training Adventure and ManKind Project Men’s Groups by licensed mental health professionals.

+Why our trainings?
 The New Warrior Training Adventure is a unique opportunity for profound personal growth.
 Men come seeking support with issues of confidence and self-assurance, manhood and masculinity, isolation, marriage and relationship issues, negative self talk, lack of positive male role models, difficulty finding direction, confronting the past, learning to set boundaries, accountability, male shame … and much more.
 Each man’s experience of the New Warrior Training Adventure is unique to his needs in whatever life transition he is encountering.
 The experiential large group training process gives a man the opportunity to witness and support emotional risk-taking in a way that is 100% supportive and affirming.

 Not a Substitute, a Supplement

 As we make clear in our Declaration on Mental Health, participation in ManKind Project programs and trainings are not a clinical intervention, and are not a substitute for professional mental health services.
-The reason that so many therapists and professional care-givers recommend the ManKind Project is because it can fill a space not addressed in most therapeutic settings: peer-support for men.
+The reason that many therapists and professional care-givers recommend the ManKind Project is because it can fill a space not addressed in most therapeutic settings: peer-support for men.
 Our peer support model encourages and builds on emotional intelligence practices, empathy, listening skills, and emotional risk taking in an environment without rigid gender socialization, competition, or performative masculinity.

 How a therapist can utilize the New Warrior Training Adventure: Bill Kauth, Retired Therapist, Co-creator of the New Warrior Training Adventure, Author of A Circle of Men: The Original Manual for Men’s Support Groups